 Why Is There No U.S. Tax on Foreign Inheritance?

 The United States follows an estate tax model.
 That means, that it is the estate that is being taxed and not the inheritance.
-Stated another way, it is the money of the person who passed away which is being taxed, and not the actual recipient’s portion of the money that is being taxed.
-Therefore, if a non-US person (let’s say a citizen of Taiwan) who has no U.S. status and no U.S. situs passes away and leaves a U.S. person $40 million worth of foreign assets, investments, etc.. then the IRS has no right to tax the assets, etc. of the foreign person because the foreign person has no relation to the United States.
+Stated another way, it is the money of the person who passed away that is being taxed and not the actual recipient’s portion of the money that is being taxed.
+Therefore, if a non-US person (let’s say a citizen of Taiwan) who has no U.S. status and no U.S. situs passes away and leaves a U.S. person $40 million worth of foreign assets, investments, etc… then the IRS has no right to tax the assets, etc. of the foreign person because the foreign person has no relation to the United States.
 Likewise, the recipient is not taxed directly on the inheritance.
 The federal government does not have an inheritance tax, (although some states still do have an inheritance tax), so you’ll want to check with your particular state’s estate tax rules.

 All pretty good news, unless the person who passed away also had a U.S. situs —